-Number 1 Feature Siding Date of Feature ca. 1900

-Describe existing feature and its condition

-The current siding appears to have been installed at the time of the 1900 expansion.
-The weatherboard is in fair condition except for those boards at the front of the house near the ground.

-Photo numbers 1-7, 10, 18 Drawing numbers N/A

-Describe work and impact on feature

-Most of the siding will be scraped, sanded, and repainted.
+Number 1 Feature Siding Date of Feature ca. 1900 Describe existing f Describe existing feature and its condition ling appears to have been installed at the time of the 1900 expansion.
+The weatherboard is in fair pt for those boards at the front of the house near the ground.
+Photo numbers 1-7, 10, 18 Drawing numbers N/A Describe work and l impact on feature Most of the siding will be scraped, sanded, and repainted.
 Those boards that are in poor condition will be replaced with cedar that will be cut to match the dimensions and profile of the existing weatherboard.
 All new siding will be installed to match the overlap distance of the existing.

-Number 2 Feature Windows Date of Feature mid-1800s

-Describe existing feature and its condition

-The windows on the front and sides of the house are all matching 9/9 double-hung wood sash.
+Number 2 Feature Windows Date of Feature mid-1800s Describe existing f eature and its condition The windows on the front and sides of the house are all matching 9/9 double-hung wood sash.
 Windows on the back are a variety of 20th century styles.

-Photo numbers 12, 19-23 Drawing numbers 5.2 thru 5.5

-Describe work and impact on feature

-The historic windows on the front will be repaired, cleaned, and repainted.
+Photo numbers 12, 19-23 Drawing numbers 5.2 thru 5.5 Describe work and Describe work and impact on feature The historic windows on the front will be repaired, cleaned, and repainted.
 Windows on the back will be replaced with wood windows in a 1/1 double-hung configuration.